 I don’t know if the developed countries of this world have this type of gender-biased education system.
 In this part of the world, home economics was introduced in higher education in 1961.
 The educational institution was named ‘Home Economics College’.
 It was only for women and still is.
 It was established with the help of the Ford Foundation and the Oklahoma State University of USA.
 In the year 1961 it started higher secondary and graduate level, then in 1963 it started post-graduate.
 Currently, there are 5 departments -food and nutrition, wealth management and entrepreneurship, child-rearing and social relations, art and creative education, garments, and knitting.

 Recently, the ‘female students’ of the home economics college under Dhaka University demanded co-education, to admit male students.
 I used ‘female students’ because most of the people think that Home Economics College is only for women and only women should study here.

 A lot of people criticized this movement.
 They even gave indecent hints.

 Still, our educated people can’t accept the fact that our men also need to gain knowledge about home economics.
-They have seen from their childhood that their mother had done the households and father used to work outside.
+They have seen from their childhood that their mother had done the household and their father used to work outside.
 And they have seen in the school that the girls have a subject named Home Economics and they had ‘Agriculture Management’.

-I completely agree to the point of the demand made by the students of Home Economics College.
-Because if the topics taught here are kept attached only to women, that means, ‘you have stepped in the outer world, but you need to know this subject so that you can run the house more scientifically and the jobs related to home economics are only for you’.
+I completely agree with the point of the demand made by the students of Home Economics College.
+Because the topics taught here are kept attached only to women, that means, ‘you have stepped in the outer world, but you need to know this subject so that you can run the house more scientifically and the jobs related to home economics are only for you’.
 We must get out of the taboo that only women would study home economics.
 I hope the girls may get success in this movement.

 Link to the original article in Bengali: https://womenchapter.com/views/16251